parkhumin/KANGDAEH0/README.md

  I am a fictkin and otherkin , I do not mind doubles interacting.

  feel free to be my frend !!
-I barely got any.. but read my rentry byi (before you interact)
+I barely got any.. but read my rentry byi (before you interact) I am very nice if you get to know me ^_^

  ≻───────── ⋆✩⋆ ──────────≺